Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 - **Embedding and Reranking**: Supports embedding and reranking tasks.
 - **Security**: Safe against special token injection attacks.
 - **Developer Experience**: Full TypeScript support and complete documentation.

+3. LangChain is a comprehensive framework designed for developing applications powered by large language models (LLMs).
+It simplifies the entire lifecycle of LLM applications, from development to deployment.

+4. The @langchain/community package is part of the LangChain ecosystem, focusing on third-party integrations.

+5. The @xenova/transformers package allows you to run state-of-the-art machine learning models directly in your browser, without needing a server.
 ---

 `app.js`